samboy/MaraDNS/Docker-stuff/README.md

 # Setting up the tests

-Make sure either Docker or Podman is installed and running, then:
+Make sure Docker is installed and running, then:

 ```bash
 ./make.docker.image.sh
 ```

-Note that, on RHEL 8/CentOS8 systems, it may be needed to edit `/etc/security/limits.conf` so Podman can actually run without issue.
-See the file `make.docker.image.sh` for details on how to make this change.

-This `make.docker.image.sh` script will make a Docker/Podman image which can run the MaraDNS automated tests.
+This `make.docker.image.sh` script will make a Docker image which can run the MaraDNS automated tests.

 Once the image is made, set up an empty directory where the tests